“More bang for your buck” is an apt expression for the Casio PX150.

 As mentioned in the pros of the instrument, the PX150 has been equipped with a new and improved sound engine—one that has three times the memory of its predecessor.
 What this means is that the PX150 is capable of producing many more of the nuances and tones of an acoustic piano, making it sound fuller and more authentic than even much more costly pianos.

 Combine this with a new damper resonance simulator that adds the final touch of replicating the sound of a hammer striking a string and the PX150’s sound is unparalleled.
+The PX150 takes a different approach with the damper.
+The reason that the resonance is recreated so beautifully is because the dampers themselves are lifted whenever the pedal is pressed.

 Key Action and Realism of the PX150